“There are two educations. One should teach you how to make a living and the other how to live.” JT Adams

 Visitors constantly comment on the respect and understanding students show for the range of spiritual beliefs represented within our community.

-The Hestonian Values of respect, equality, resilience, ambition and honesty are the foundation values upon which our School community is built.
-Furthermore, through the Growth Mindset philosophy which underpins our approach to learning, students gain an understanding of the importance of being reflective about their behaviours, both in the classroom and in different contexts.
+The Hestonian Values of respect, equality, resilience, ambition and honesty are the foundation upon which our School community is built.
+The Growth Mindset philosophy which underpins our approach to learning, allows students to gain an understanding of the importance of being reflective about their behaviours, both in the classroom and in different contexts.

 Our students are able to recognise the difference between right and wrong and apply this understanding in the choices they make.
 Restorative work with students, enables them to understand the consequences of their behaviour and actions.

-Examples of our work in this area include Safe Drive, Stay Alive; assemblies on making the right moral choices, the First Give Project and the PSHE curriculum.
+Examples of our work in this area include Safe Drive, Stay Alive; assemblies on making the appropriate moral choices and the PSHE curriculum.
 In addition, all curriculum subjects provide a wealth of opportunities to explore moral choices.

 Our students and staff join us from a wide range of ethnic, cultural and religious backgrounds.
 We learn and work side by side in an atmosphere of tolerance and respect.
 British Values are at the centre of what is taught and learned.
-More specifically, our students’ social awareness is developed through the Assembly and Tutor Programmes; the PSHE curriculum which includes projects like First Give; the Debate Programme; the Duke of Edinburgh’s Award, supporting various charitable causes; participation in the Jack Petchey Award Scheme and Speak Out Challenge and through participation in the National Citizenship Scheme.
+More specifically, our students’ social awareness is developed through the Assembly and Tutor Programmes; the PSHE curriculum which includes the Giving projects; the Debate Programme, the Duke of Edinburgh’s Award, supporting various charitable causes; participation in the Jack Petchey Award Scheme and the Speak Out Challenge.

 The social cohesion and warm relationships between students, irrespective of ethnic or religious backgrounds, are regularly remarked upon by visitors to the School.
 Our recent Challenge Partner external review of the School commented: